deercreeklabs/tube/doc/protocol.md

 #### Server->Client Fragment Size Request
-Sent by server, in response to the initial client->server fragment size requrest.
+Sent by server, in response to the initial client->server fragment size request.
 An zig-zag-varint-encoded signed integer representing the server's desired fragment size.
 1-5 bytes in size.

 ## Messages